Geoffrey R. Pyatt: Career

-Pyatt became part of a diplomatic scandal in January 2014, when his conversation with the Assistant Secretary of State for European and Eurasian Affairs at the United States Department of State, Victoria Nuland, was apparently intercepted and uploaded to YouTube.
-The conversation included Nuland saying "Fuck the EU", which were harshly criticized by the President of the European Council Herman van Rompuy and by German Chancellor Angela Merkel.
-Pyatt and Nuland also discussed who they thought should be included in or excluded from Ukraine's new post-Maidan government and possible ways to influence the unfolding political process within Ukraine, specifically mentioning that then-Vice President Joe Biden would be helpful in that regard.
-Pyatt was dismissive of Vitali Klitschko. saying "let him stay out and do his political homework and stuff I'm just thinking in terms of sort of the process moving ahead we want to keep the moderate democrats together".
-He further said "we want to try to get somebody with an international personality to come out here and help to midwife this thing".
+During the 2014 Ukrainian revolution against Ukraine's President Victor Yanukovych, Pyatt became part of a diplomatic scandal in February 2014, when his conversation from the previous month with the Assistant Secretary of State for European and Eurasian Affairs at the United States Department of State, Victoria Nuland, was apparently intercepted and uploaded to YouTube.
+The conversation included Nuland saying, "Fuck the EU", which were harshly criticized by the President of the European Council Herman van Rompuy and by German Chancellor Angela Merkel.
+The call followed an offer made on January 25, 2014 by Ukrainian president Yanukovych to include two members of the opposition in his government to calm the Maidan protests in Ukraine, one being that of his Prime Minister.
+Nuland and Pyatt voiced their opinions of this offer, specifically on the post of Prime Minister, giving their opinion on the suitability and role of several opposition personalities.
+Of Vitali Klitschko, Pyatt said, "Let him stay out and do his political homework and stuff I'm just thinking in terms of sort of the process moving ahead we want to keep the moderate democrats together".
+He also proposed "some kind of outreach to Yanukovych" and Nuland mentioned that then-Vice President Joe Biden would be helpful in that regard.
+He further said, "We want to try to get somebody with an international personality to come out here and help to midwife this thing" (a reference to Nuland's earlier suggestion of Robert Serry of the UN).
 This led to speculation in Russia and in the United States that the U.S. Government was interfering with Ukraine's sovereignty.

-Pyatt supported the 2014 Ukrainian revolution against Ukraine's President Victor Yanukovych.
-Pyatt characterised pro-Russian separatist rebels in Donetsk and Luhansk as "terrorists".
+After President Yanukovych's dismissal by the Ukrainian Parliament, Pyatt characterised pro-Russian separatist rebels in Donetsk and Luhansk as "terrorists".

 On September 25, 2015, during his speech at Odesa Financial Forum, Pyatt criticized Ukrainian Prosecutor's office.

 On May 19, 2016, he was nominated by U.S. President Barack Obama to serve as United States Ambassador to Greece.
 He was replaced by Marie L. Yovanovitch in Ukraine.
 He was confirmed as the Ambassador to Greece on July 14, 2016.
 He was sworn in September 2016.
 He presented his credentials on October 24, 2016.
-He served in the post for 5 years until his resignation in 2022.
+He served in the post from October 24, 2016, until May 10, 2022.

 On April 22, 2022, President Joe Biden nominated Pyatt to the position of Assistant Secretary of State for Energy Resources.
 The Senate confirmed his nomination on September 15, 2022, and he was sworn in on September 19.